Bungaree Discovery Yapug Scholarship

 - Identify as an Australian Aboriginal and/or Torres Strait Islander and be recognised as such by your community.

 - Not have previously received this scholarship.

 - Not be the recipient of another UON Donor funded or sponsored scholarship concurrently.

 If documentation is not provided your application will not be processed.
 Please have all required documents available for upload as PDF, DOC, DOCX, JPEG, or JPG files prior to completing the online application process.

 - A written statement (max 2 A4 pages) outlining your academic achievements to date, career aspirations in the relevant area of study/research, and how this scholarship would assist you.

-The scholarship currently provides a benefit of $4,000 to be paid in two lump sums of $2,000 after the Semester one and two census dates.
+The scholarship provides $4,000, paid in instalments of $2,000 after the semester one and two census dates.

 Selection will be based on assessment of the scholarship application and any required supporting documents.
 Applications will be ranked against the criteria and offers made to the applicants who best meet the eligibility criteria.